Diagnosis and Treatment for Newly Diagnosed Parkinson Disease

 People experiencing the signs of Parkinson disease should seek the care of a neurologist.
 Your doctor will recommend an individualized treatment plan.
 This may include lifestyle changes.
 All treatments have some side effects.
 The choice of which side effects can be tolerated depends on the individual.

-Academy of Neurology, A. (2013).
+Psych Central.
+(2020).
 Diagnosis and Treatment for Newly Diagnosed Parkinson Disease.
 Psych Central.
-Retrieved on May 22, 2015, from http://psychcentral.com/lib/diagnosis-and-treatment-for-newly-diagnosed-parkinson-disease/
+Retrieved on May 29, 2020, from https://psychcentral.com/lib/diagnosis-and-treatment-for-newly-diagnosed-parkinson-disease/